Guide for Author

 The journal recognizes the importance of maintaining the integrity of published literature.

-The decision to publish Errata or Retractions is made at the sole discretion of the Editor-in-Chief.
+The decision to publish Errata, Expressions of Concern or Retractions is made at the sole discretion of the Editor in Chief.

 Editors as authors in the journal

-Any member of the journal’s Editorial Board, including the Editor-in-Chief, who is an author on a submitted manuscript is excluded from the peer review process and from viewing details about their manuscript.
+Any member of the journal’s Editorial Board, including the Editor in Chief, who is an author on a submitted manuscript is excluded from the peer review process and from viewing details about their manuscript.
+Additionally, ScholarOne, the journal’s online submission and peer review system is designed to anonymize a person in other roles (editor/reviewer) from any paper he/she has authored.
+The manuscript submitted by editors of ACE should include a statement that declares their personal conflict of interest with the journal.

 A manuscript authored by an Editor of the journal is subject to the same high standards of peer review and editorial decision making as any manuscript considered by the journal.